archf/shlib/README.md

 - better STDERR color toggling support
 - trap handling functions template
 - namespacing support (sourcing multiple scripts)
-- exportable 'main' by the name of $0 (bash only)
 - add systemd unit file templates for easy daemonizing
-- provide a distinct flavor for easier usage of method 2.
-  - 1 base template
-  - 1 template that sources the base template
-  - 1 template that is a standalone script template and a result of the concatenation of the previous 2 files